daniel-duke/DNAfold-docs/docsrc/source/caDNAno Examples.md

 This caDNAno remediates the issues with the above design.
 Thus, it is compatible with DNAfold.

 ## Example: Smile

-This is another example of a more complex structure that could be simulated in DNAfold because it follows the rules described above.
+This is another example of a more complex structure that can be simulated with DNAfold because it follows the rules described above.

 ![image](_media/smile_good.png "Example")